Packing for your Camino walk

 Total regular and optional: 19 lb.
 9 oz.

 Footwear: Trail runners.
 An item to wear, not pack.
 One of the most controversial gear questions out there!
 For many years, I have favored Altra Lone Peak, 1 lb.
 7 oz.
-I have often chosen men’s hiking shoes because of the greater width.
+I have sometimes chosen men’s hiking shoes because of the greater width.
 Altras offer adequate cushioning, support, good grip, and wear.

 I stopped wearing boots after suffering for weeks with pain because of my bunions while on the Camino Frances in 2001.
 It’s generally advisable to buy shoes 1/2-1 size larger than you normally wear because your feet will probably swell from the day-after-day walking on hard surfaces, the heat, and friction.
 Some boots need a break-in period and the Altra’s zero-drop style (no raised heel) sometimes takes a bit of time to get used to.
 Just be sure that your shoes are comfortable before you start your trip.